 1. The mirror reduces the amount of light reaching the sensor by about 1/2 stop.
 This is what we've been told all along, and my tests confirm it.
 Although it's probably hard to see in the images above, the shot with the mirror is actually slightly underexposed compared to the one without the mirror, even though the shutter speed in the second shot was 1/3 stop slower.
 If the A55 provided manual shutter speed increments of 1/2 stop, I believe a setting of 1/2800s would have produced exactly the same overall exposure as the first shot.

-I am going to add something important here.
-Remember that in this recent test I used an aperture of f/2.8 in bright daylight to obtain the worst possible purple fringe and image degradation effects.
-For one thing, are you really going to do a lot of shooting at maximum aperture in bright daylight where such issues will be observable?
-Another consideration is that setting focus at the infinity stop of the lens might have been a bad idea for such testing.
+Remember that I used an aperture of f/2.8 in bright daylight to obtain the worst possible purple fringe and image degradation effects, and I set the lens at its infinity stop to be sure to avoid introducing any manual focusing errors between shots.
+Sadly, setting focus at the infinity stop of the lens was probably a bad idea for such testing.
 Why?
-Because the mirror, although extremely thin, might very slightly change the focal point of the lens when it's in place (this is known to happen with flat glass rear filters in mirror lenses, for example).
+Because the mirror, although extremely thin, might very slightly change the focal plane of the lens when it's in place (this is known to happen with flat glass rear filters in mirror lenses, for example).
 There's also a possibility that slight thermal changes in the lens could have affected the focus between shots.
-In other words, the exact same physical position of the focusing mechanism should not be used for both shots.
-This has been hard for me to determine or control in practice, but I acknowledge that it might have affected the results above.
-The fact is that I have shot similar tests at smaller apertures, and in most of those tests the results without the mirror are indistinguishable in terms of detail rendition.
-Below are two examples of the same scene as above, shot six months earlier, using the same lens, but at f/11...
+In other words, the exact same physical position of the focusing mechanism should not necessarily have been used for both shots.
+Instead, focus should have been carefully and accurately adjusted for both shots.
+The fact that my similar tests at smaller apertures show results that are essentially indistinguishable in terms of detail rendition supports that idea because the increased depth of field would help to mask any slight focusing mismatch.

 3. Purple fringing is not influenced in any way by the SLT mirror.
 This is immediately obvious by looking at the 1:1 pixel crops.